Multi-indice B-series: Introduction

 we follow the standard reference \cite{HLW2006} and say that a numerical method

 of step-size $h$ is a $B$-series method if its Taylor expansion can be expressed as a linear combination of elementary differentials

-The sum on the righthand side runs over the elements from the set $T $ of non-planar rooted trees, i.e., connected and simply connected graphs $t \in T$ with vertex set $V(t)$ and edge set $E(t)$, and a distinguished vertex called the root.
+The sum on the right-hand side runs over the elements from the set $T $ of non-planar rooted trees, i.e., connected and simply connected graphs $\tau \in T$ with vertex set $V(\tau)$ and edge set $E(\tau)$, and a distinguished vertex called the root.
 Vertices other than the root have exactly one outgoing edge and an arbitrary number of incoming ones; All edges are oriented towards the root vertex.
 A leaf of a tree is a vertex without any incoming edges.
-The degree $|t|$ of a tree $t \in T$ is defined in terms of the cardinality of $V(t)$.
+The degree $|\tau|$ of a tree $\tau \in T$ is defined in terms of the cardinality of $V(\tau)$.
 We include the notion of empty tree $e$, which has degree zero, $|e|=0$.
-The space spanned by all trees $\mathcal{T} = \bigcup_{n \ge 0} \mathcal{T}_n$, where $\mathcal{T}_n$ denotes the set of all trees of degree $n$, is denoted $\mathbf{T}$.
-A rooted tree $t$ can be described in terms of a set of rooted trees $t_1,\ldots,t_n$ and the $B_+$-map which adds a new common root such that $t=B_+(t_1,\ldots,t_n)$ and $|t|=1+|t_1| + \cdots +|t_n|$.
-The tree factorial $t!$ is computed inductively for $t=B_+(t_1,\dots,t_n) \in \mathcal{T}$ by defining $t! := |t| t_1 ! \cdots t_n !$.
+The space spanned by all trees $T = \bigcup_{n \ge 0} T_n$, where $T_n$ denotes the set of all trees of degree $n$, is denoted $\langle T \rangle$.
+A rooted tree $\tau$ can be described in terms of a set of rooted trees $\tau_1,\ldots,\tau_n$ and the $B_+$-map which adds a new common root such that $\tau=B_+(\tau_1,\ldots,\tau_n)$ and $|\tau|=1+|\tau_1| + \cdots +|\tau_n|$.
+A rooted forest is a finite set of rooted trees written as, for example, $\tau_1\ldots\tau_n$.
+The linear span of the forests is denoted by $ \CF $.
+The symmetry factor a rooted tree $\tau \in T$, $\sigma(\tau)$, is defined recursively for $\tau=B_+(\tau_1^{r_1},\ldots,\tau_m^{r_m})$ by \begin{equs} \sigma(\tau) = \prod_{i}^{m} r_i! \sigma(\tau_i)^{r_i} \end{equs} where $\tau_1,\ldots,\tau_m$ are distinct and $\tau_i^{r_i}$ means $\tau_i$ appears $r_i$ times.
+The symmetry factor for a forest is \begin{equs} \sigma(\tau_1^{r_1}\ldots\tau_m^{r_m}) = \prod_{i}^{m} r_i! \sigma(\tau_i)^{r_i} \end{equs} for distinct $\tau_1,\ldots,\tau_m$.
+In the $B$-series, $\alpha: \CF \mapsto \mathbb{R}$ is a linear map from forests to real numbers and it preserves the forest product in the sense that for any $ n \in \mathbb{N}_{+}$ \begin{equs} \alpha(\tau_1\ldots\tau_n) = \prod_{i=1}^n \alpha(\tau_i). \end{equs} The $B$-series~\eqref{eq:Bseries} describes the exact solution of the ODE~\eqref{eq:ivp} if $\alpha(\tau) = (\tau!) ^{-1}$ (see \cite[Sec.~3.1]{MR2657947}), where the tree factorial $\tau!$ is computed inductively for $\tau=B_+(\tau_1,\dots,\tau_n) \in T$ by defining $\tau! := |\tau| \tau_1 ! \cdots \tau_n !$.
+The tree factorial of a forest is the product of the factorials of the constituting trees.
 For the empty tree we define $e !:=1$.
-A rooted forest is a finite set of rooted trees.
-The tree factorial of a forest is the product of the factorials of the constituting trees.

 In general, $f : \mathbb{R}^n \to \mathbb{R}^n$ in \eqref{eq:ivp} is a smooth vector field and the elementary differential $F_f$ associates vector fields to trees in an inductive way \cite{HLW2006}, i.e., $F_f[B_+(e)]:=f$ and for a tree $t=B_+(t_1,\ldots,t_n)$